Abertoast/email_app/app-context.md

 ## Summary

 The Email AI Processor is a functional prototype demonstrating how to fetch emails via IMAP and process them using AI.
 It heavily relies on client-side logic and `localStorage` for simplicity, but this comes with significant security drawbacks regarding credential handling (OpenAI key and email password).
 The backend serves primarily as an IMAP proxy.
-Core features include configurable email fetching, custom/saved prompt execution, prompt variable substitution, and query history.
+Core features include configurable email fetching, custom/saved prompt execution, prompt variable substitution, **prompt tag management/insertion/display/filtering (with noted parsing issues)**, and query history.